Advanced visual expressions

 - Select

-from the list. - Click Select operator and select
+TOTAL_EXPECTED_REVENUEfrom the list. - Click Select operator and select

-. - Click + Add Condition to add another condition expression.
+is not null. - Click + Add Condition to add another condition expression.

 - Click Select expression > Column.